unibo-spe/spe-slides/content/10-ddd/_index.md

     + it focuses on delivering a _business-tailored_ model
         * and, therefore, a business-tailored solution
     + it harmonises _communication_ among managers, technicians, and users
-    + it stresses the production of maintanable and _extensible_ software
+    + it stresses the production of maintainable and _extensible_ software

 ---